 Biography

 I was born in Calgary and studied Microbiology and English at the University of Calgary.
 I was also a member of the University of Calgary Wrestling Team.
-I graduated in 1997 with a pair of degrees (a BA and BSc) and two cauliflower ears.
+I graduated in 1997 with a pair of degrees (a BA and BSc).

 Later that year, I traveled to West Africa with a volunteer organization and taught biology in a Ghanaian village for three months.
 When my volunteer placement was complete, I wandered through western and northern Africa for nine months.
 My stories from Africa resulted in my first book, Harmattan: Wind Across West Africa.
 This won the Henry Kriesel Award for Best First Book.